Looking for the Best Bohol Tourist Spots?!

 CADAPDAPAN RICE TERRACES

 If you thought Bohol was just beaches and waterfalls, think again.
-The Cadapdapan Rice Terraces are hands down one of the most beautiful locations in Bohol and an adventure not to be missed.
+The Cadapdapan Rice Terraces are hands down one of the most beautiful places to see in Bohol and an adventure not to be missed.

 Cadapdapan Rice Terraces remind me of the rice fields in Bali with their tiered architecture and vivid green hues.
 And on the plus side, there were absolutely no other tourists in sight when I visited these rice fields, unlike that of the herds of tourists that you’ll encounter in Bali.

 Cadapdapan Rice Terraces can be found in the Candijay region.
 From Anda, it is a 30km drive that takes approximately 50 minutes to reach Cadapdapan Rice Terraces.